In this tutorial, I’ll show you how to reinstall or install another version or a completely different Linux OS for your VPS manually.

 - Networking access

-- VNC/KVM/IPMI access of the target machine which will handle the installation, UART/SERIAL access only might work with extra configuration
+- VNC/KVM/IPMI access of the target machine which will handle the installation, UART/Serial console access might work with extra configuration

 - The targeted installation machine must either be VPS using full virtualization (KVM/QEMU/VMware/VBOX) or is a dedicated server running on barebone hardware, OpenVZ or any kind of kernel virtualization or containers are not supported.